DEVICE PRODUCT DEVELOPMENT

 Quality Engineering (QE)

-Sets the architecture, high-level design, and test strategy.
-Enables developres to break that architecture down into implementable and testable tasks.
+FW Lead: Sets the architecture, high-level design, and test strategy.
+Breaks the system down into chunks that developers can build and testers can verify.

-Implement chunks of the architecture in code and unit tests.
-Also responsible for building tools/libraries for test development. (e.g. BLE)
+Developers: Build chunks of the architecture in code and unit tests.
+Also build tools and libraries for testing (BLE stacks, debug interfaces, etc.).

-Develop test strategies and protocols.
-Execute tests based on sysetm requirements.
-May also build automated integration tests.
+Testers: Write test strategies and protocols.
+Run tests against system requirements.
+May build automated integration tests.

 Methodology